Crime

 Rodriguez-Singh was ordered to be admitted to a maximum security unit at a state hospital in an effort to restore her competency to stand trial in the future, officials have said.
 She remains in the Tarrant County Jail while waiting for space to open at a hospital.

-Sorrells, the district attorney, said Thursday that prosecutors believe Rodriguez-Singh will regain competency in the foreseeable future.
+Sorrells, the district attorney, said Thursday that the psychologist’s report states Rodriguez-Singh is expected to regain competency in the foreseeable future.
 “So she will stand trial for this,” he said.

 Cindy Rodriguez-Singh appears in court for her consultation hearing in District Court 372 at the Tim Curry Criminal Justice Center in Fort Worth on Thursday, Oct.
 16, 2025.
 Rodriguez-Singh appears in Tarrant County Court for the first time since being arrested in India.
 She is charged with capital murder in the disappearance of her 6-year-old son, Noel, whose body has not been found.